obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 ##### Can I use Obsidian Sync as a backup solution?

-Obsidian Sync is designed as a convenience data synchronization service, rather than a backup service.
+Obsidian Sync is designed as a data synchronization service, rather than a backup service.

 With version history, it does provide some backup features, however we still recommend having additional backup measures.